 For example:

-• Partial learners need fewer sessions
+- Partial learners require fewer sessions.

-This keeps your learning efficient and realistic.
+This helps you to maintain efficiency in your learning and remain realistic.

 Tips to Prepare for Intensive Driving Lessons

-Practice Between Lessons
+- Practice Between Lessons

 Get Enough Rest